-For the CIS 520 final project, groups of 3 students will propose a problem motivated by real data, and use machine learning algorithms to solve it.
-The project will typically involve understanding the problem and data involved and selecting and applying machine learning algorithms appropriate to the problem.
+For the CIS 5200 final project, groups of 2-3 students will use machine learning algorithms to address a "real world" ML problem using real data.
+The project will typically involve understanding the problem and data involved and selecting and applying multiple machine learning algorithms appropriate to the problem.
 You may also wish to develop new ML techniques or variations of existing techniques.
+Many groups will be formed within the pod, for those doing a cross-pod project, please select one pod as the home pod for project.